About the Course

-Spend a day in my woodland workshop learning to craft functional spoons from green (freshly felled) timber.
-No experience is necessary but we will be using hand tools all day so you need to be physically fit, all tools and materials are provided in the cost of the course.
-The venue is 5 miles from Newbury in Berkshire in a small private woodland site.
+Spend a day learning to craft functional spoons from green (freshly felled) timber.
+No experience is necessary but we will be standing for over 2 hours and using hand tools all day so you need to be physically fit, all tools and materials are provided in the cost of the course.
+The venue is a few miles from Newbury in Berkshire in a small village hall.

 We'll cover timber selection, cleaving, using a carving axe, spoon design, using a knife safely and efficiently as well as using a curved spoon knife.